-(a) In June 2023, as part of the revised capital allocation framework, the Company announced an increase to its share repurchase authorization to \$2.7 billion to be executed through 2025.
+(a) In June 2023, as part of Represents shares delivered under the revised capital allocation framework, November 6, 2023 ASR agreements.
+Under the ASR agreements, the Company announced received in 2023 and 2024 a total of 18,839,372 shares at an increase to its share repurchase authorization to \$2.7 billion to be executed through 2025.
 The Company began executing under the \$2.7 billion authorization in July 2023

-(b) The average price paid per share excludes excise taxes and commissions per share paid in connection with the open market share repurchases
+(b) The average price paid of \$50.43 per share, which excludes excise taxes and commissions per share paid tax incurred.
+See Note 9, Changes in connection with Capital Structure for additional information on the open market share repurchases

-(c) Includes commissions of \$0.01 per share paid in connection with the open market share repurchases
+(c) Includes commissions of \$0.01 per share paid in connection with the open market share repurchases ASR agreements